-She was a few steps from the Jago when she stopped walking but didn’t turn around.
+She was a few steps from the Jago when she stopped, but didn’t turn around.

-I wanted to say something back but she never gave me the chance to.
+I wanted to say something back, but she never gave me the chance.
 She walked through the cargo door’s red gel wall and it closed behind her.
 I watched as the Jago quickly ascended in the air and blast off back into space.

 I walked back to the cave and saw that she left us the shuttle, some of our stuff, and all the food.
 I knew it would get cold at night so I grabbed a sword from the shuttle and walked over to a patch of dry brush just outside of the cave.

-Collecting the brush was just my excuse to take my anger out on something.
-I hacked and swung and mutilated anything in my path with more force than I knew I possessed.
-I only stopped when I was out of breath and my muscles wouldn’t allow me to hold the sword up anymore.
+Collecting the brush was just my excuse to take out my anger.
+I hacked, swung and mutilated anything in my path with more force than I knew I possessed.
+I only stopped when I was out of breath and my muscles wouldn’t allow me to hold the sword up any longer.
 I had made enough brush to last us at least a week.

 I carried a bundle back to the cave and used one of Rei’s weapons to start a fire.
-I let the dancing flames hypnotize me into a trance.
+I sat next to it and let the dancing flames hypnotize me into a trance.
 The last time I saw a fire burning, it was engulfing Tammy’s lifeless body.
 Somehow an image of Kiko’s body burning in a fire popped into my mind and I quickly pushed it out.

 It was almost completely dark when Rei finally woke up in a startled state.

 “Aki!” she yelled out as she jolted up looking around.
-She saw me sitting by the fire and then the realization hit her face.
+She saw me sitting by the fire and then the realization hit her.
 “She’s gone… isn’t she?”

 I couldn’t bring myself to answer.
 Instead I tossed the small stick I was playing with into the whisking flames.